What makes delicious and nutritious morning meals possible even on the busiest of days? Grab-and-go breakfast ideas!

 Once the baked oatmeal is firm to the touch, you’re done!
 After it cools, cut it into slices and store it in an airtight container in the fridge.

-Whether your kids have a sweet tooth or enjoy classics like banana nut, there are many quick and easy muffin options to choose from.
+Whether your kids have a sweet tooth or enjoy classics like banana nut, there are many quick and easy muffin options to choose from, perfect for breakfast on the go.
 Popular flavors include:

 Feeling creative?
 Experiment with whatever flavors your child loves!
 Peanut butter chips, sprinkles, and fruits are other kid-friendly options that can make your breakfast muffins a must-have morning meal.

-No-bake energy balls are simple to make (no ovens necessary) and should keep the kiddos full until lunch.
+No-bake energy balls are simple to make (no oven necessary) and should keep the kiddos full until lunch.
 Base ingredients you’ll need include:

-Like several of the recipes above, you can also add other foods to your liking.
+Feel free to add other ingredients you like.
 Other healthy mix-ins include flax or chia seeds, coconut flakes, or dried fruits.

 The rest is simple.
 Mix everything and chill, covered, for a few hours.
 Then, remove the mixture and form balls.
-Store them in the fridge for a quick breakfast your kids can grab on their way to the bus.
+Store them in the fridge for a healthy, quick breakfast on the go that your kids can grab as they head to the bus.

 Then, start layering.
 Granola and berries are usually top picks, though you can also try bananas, peaches, or apples.
 If your kids aren’t granola fans, swap it out for crushed graham crackers or biscuits.

-Mix and match as you see fit.
-For an extra boost of deliciousness, drizzle on a little chocolate sauce or peanut butter.
+Mix and match as you see fit, and drizzle a little chocolate sauce or peanut butter for an extra boost of deliciousness.

-Let your teens take their protein on the go with egg cups.
+Let your teens take their protein-filled breakfast to go with these egg cups.
 This customizable dish comes with a straightforward recipe:

 Need some mix-in suggestions?
 Try cheese and spinach, ham bits, or onion and peppers.
 Store in the fridge and reheat in the microwave or air fryer.

-With these grab-and-go breakfast ideas for schools, practices, and camps, your children will be ready for the day ahead—leaving you with more time to focus on everything else.
+With these grab-and-go breakfast ideas in your back pocket, your children will be ready for the day ahead, giving you more time to focus on everything else.

-To make life even easier and more stress-free, be sure to do all your grocery shopping through RaiseRight.
-Budget for breakfast while fundraising for your favorite organization or earning money back for your child's school or activities.
+To make life even easier and more stress-free, do all your grocery shopping through RaiseRight.
+Budget for breakfast while fundraising for your child's school or activities!

 If your preferred organization is already earning with RaiseRight, you just need your enrollment code to create an account and begin fundraising right away.